cl-library-docs/common-lisp-libraries/docs/bordeaux-threads.md

 ```lisp
 Function: (make-recursive-lock &optional name)
 ```
-Create and return a recursive lock whose name is NAME.
+Create and return a recursive lock whose name is `name`.
 A recursive lock differs from an ordinary lock in that a thread that already holds the recursive lock can acquire it again without blocking.
 The thread must then release the lock twice before it becomes available